Kurniawan Karman

-Kurniawan Karman (born 29 March 1991) is an Indonesian professional footballer who plays for Liga 2 club Sumsel United.
+Kurniawan Karman (born 29 March 1991) is an Indonesian professional footballer.
 Mainly a full-back, he can also operate as a central midfielder or right midfielder.

 Club career

 He played for Pro Duta before moving in 2012 to PSM Makassar.

 International career

 He had played for several youth national team levels.
 Karman called up to Indonesia under-21 team and played in 2012 Hassanal Bolkiah Trophy, but failed to win after losing 0-2 from Brunei under-21 team.